babelsociety/website/content/blog/authority/index.md

 date = 2022-04-19
 +++

+We live under constant pressure of authority, and in this world we created there is less and less space for free will and authenticity.

+However authority is no natural nor divine law.
+We can arrange society in a more humane way, we can create a society where our true self can blossom under freedom.
+But first we must understand all the subtle ways authority influences our lives.

-In this article we analyze the concept of authority, how it works, what it needs, how it relates to manipulation and how it differs from leadership.
+In this article we analyze the concept of authority, what it needs, how it relates to manipulation and how it differs from leadership.
 We have generalized a bit, but what follows holds true for the majority of people.

 We define authority as "the power to command others".
 There are different degrees of authority: greater it is and more commands we will be able to give.
 Absolute authority means that we have full control over a person, and that they will execute our commands without doubt.
 Masters have absolute authority over their slaves.